-The moon.
-Exposed to the vacuum of space for billions of years.
-It has no atmosphere and has been bombarded by meteors since it’s creation.
+The moon has been exposed to the vacuum of space for billions of years.
+It has no atmosphere and has been bombarded by meteors since its creation.
 We’ve sent astronauts there, and they’ve smelled the moon.

 So what does it smell like?

 Astronauts describe the smell as spent gunpowder.
 Though, they didn’t intentionally try to ‘sniff’ the moon.
 Moondust is extremely fine and dry.
 The astronauts complained that it sticks to everything.
 As a result, they tracked a lot of moondust and particles in the lander with them upon returning from a moonwalk.

 This resulted in the first ever recorded case of extraterrestrial hay fever.
 “It’s come on pretty fast,” Apollo 17 astronaut Jack Schmitt radioed to Houston.
 Years later he recalls, “When I took my helmet off after the first EVA, I had a significant reaction to the dust.
 My sinuses and nasal cavity became swollen.”

 After a few hours, the symptoms eased up.
 “It was there again after the second and third EVAs, but at much lower levels.
 I think I was developing some immunity to it.”

 Moondust and gunpowder are obviously not the same thing.
 Gunpowder contains chemicals and organic molecules not found in lunar soil.
 So what is moondust made of?

 Nearly half of what makes up the lunar soil is silicon dioxide glass created by meteors hitting the moon.
 This fuses the topsoil into glass and shatters the same into tiny pieces.
 Moondust is rich in calcium, iron and magnesium tied up in minerals such as olivine and pyroxene.

 No one knows exactly.
 There are several theories however.
 ISS astronaut Don Pettit offers one possibility: